Building an AI Server with Web Interface and API Programmatic Access

 # Assuming one is in the 'build' directory

-This command starts the llama.cpp server, typically listening on port 8123.
+This command starts the llama.cpp server, listening on port 8001.
 For secure API access, Nginx will be configured as a reverse proxy in front of this server, enforcing API key authentication.

 6. Running llama.cpp as a Systemd Service: To ensure llama.cpp starts automatically on boot and runs reliably in the background, it can be configured as a systemd service.